stjude/Retinal_Analysis_Vas/README.md

 This is a submodule that's part of a larger project to perform retinal analysis.

-If you're interested in performing Microglia and Astrocyte analysis in addition to DAPI and Vasculature, please stay tuned repo soon to be released for comprehensive four pipeline retinal analysis.
+If you're interested in performing Microglia and Astrocyte analysis in addition to DAPI and Vasculature, please stay tuned.
+Repo soon to be released for comprehensive four pipeline retinal analysis.

 ## Environment and Set up